 Lateral Thinking and Changing Perspectives

-Sometimes you just need to look at your problem statement with a fresh set of eyes and consider it from a different point of view.
-Here are a few questions to help you change perspective (Shapiro, S., Invisible solutions: 25 Lenses that reframe and help solve difficult business problems, 2020):
+Sometimes you need to look at your problem statement with a fresh set of eyes and consider it from a different point of view.
+Here are a few questions to help you change your perspective (Shapiro, S., Invisible solutions: 25 Lenses that reframe and help solve difficult business problems, 2020):

 - Access: how can we change ownership words to “access” words, such as rent, subscribe, lease, or use?